 It is unlikely that a veterinarian is the first person to come to mind when you’re dealing with personal health issues.
 However, your overall health is connected to your animal’s health in a variety of ways.

 Of course, the bond between people and their pets has been proven to improve fitness levels and reduce stress for pet owners.
 Animal lovers will readily attest to the comfort and relaxation which comes from their four-legged companions.
 Animals, of a variety of species, are valued for their companionship and improving our overall quality of life.
 And certainly guide dogs and service dogs have assisted people with visual impairments and disabilities for many years.
-But there is also much to being said about the connection between healthy pets and healthy people - are pets actually “good for us”?
+But there is also much being said about the connection between healthy pets and healthy people - are pets actually “good for us”?

 The “pet effect” is demonstrated with evidence that having animals in your life may actually keep you healthy.
 There is research suggesting that a person may lower their blood pressure simply by petting and talking to a dog.
 Research also supports the idea that dog owners have a better chance of surviving a heart attack.
 The research on the animal-human bond is extensive and demonstrates everything from pet owners having less sick days to exposure to pets reducing a child’s risk of developing allergies.

 As much as happy, healthy pets contribute to happy, healthy humans, it is also possible for some diseases in animals to lead to human illness.
+The ability of some disease to infect different animals and then be transmitted into people is something that is carefully monitored by both veterinary and public health professionals.

 Worms & Germs Blog